nicktaras/blockchain-developer-bootcamp-final-project/README.md

 2 NFTs created must fall into a spirit animal from a given list e.g. sea turtle, spider, tree, shark...

-3 A fraction of the tokens when bought and sold will be banked for supporting that animal in the world
+3 A fraction of the tokens when bought and sold will be banked for supporting that animal in the real world

 4 When a spirit has raised X amoont of funds a vote can be made to decide where the funds should go (which cause) by the owners